 5-Ingredient Dark Chocolate Macaroons from Minimalist Baker

-Why We Love It: Finding df, gf, and nut-free desserts that are made with 5 ingredients in under 30 minutes is like finding a unicorn.
+Why We Love It: Finding dairy-free, grain-free, gluten-free, and nut-free desserts that are made with five ingredients in under 30 minutes is like finding a unicorn.
 These delicious macaroons are perfectly sweetened with maple syrup, dipped in rich dark chocolate, crispy on the outside, and tender on the inside. *chef’s kiss*

 Hero Ingredient: I’m a sucker for anything dipped in dark chocolate.

 Cassava Flour Sugar Cookies from Finished with Salt

 Why We Love It: These are your favorite classic Christmas sugar cookies, made allergy-friendly.
 They are basically all-things-free, yet still incredibly good.
 Finally, no one has to miss out on cookie decorating (and eating!).

 Hero Ingredient: The cassava flour saves the day.